ONSdigital/dp-design-system/README.md

 ### Fix

 Some linting issues can be fixed automatically.
-To use this functionality, pass the file you wish to fix at the end of the command
+To use this functionality, pass the file you wish to fix at the end of the command:

 ```bash
 npm run lint:fix path/to/js/file/to/fix